Develop a Sense of Personal Power: Helping Children Build Inner Strength

 • Fosters healthy relationships based on mutual respect

-Our Four-Strategy Approach
+Our Five-Strategy Approach

 1.Recognize and Encourage Personal Strengths